 Some crumbled goat cheese adds another layer of creaminess and indulgence to these baked eggs for the ultimate breakfast treat!

 Eggs baked in ramekins and topped with fresh herbs and cheese.

 - 6 tsp whole milk or heavy cream

 - pinch of coarse salt and freshly ground pepper

 - 4 to 5 basil leaves cut into ribbons, chiffonade

 Turn on your oven's broiler setting.
 Butter 6 ramekins with the softened butter.

 Pour a teaspoon of milk into each ramekin.
 Crack open an egg into each ramekin.

 Sprinkle a pinch of salt and pepper over each egg.
 Distribute a mix of the chopped herbs among the four ramekins.

-Set the ramekins right under the broiler and heat for 4 to 6 minutes, or until the eggs have set.
+Set the ramekins right under the broiler and heat for about 6 minutes, or until the eggs have set.